visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 ### Stripe connection related information

 - Taxes are calculated by referencing invoices linked to payouts and extracting from individual line items.
 - If your bank account is connected and you are only syncing fees and taxes from Stripe, then transactions you will see as income or positive, this is because stripe took the fees from your sales or income, so we need to record that first on your books and then deduct them as Stripe fees in the same transaction.
 Just click View icon so you can see the double entry where it shows the Stripe Fees.
-Or got to Profit and Loss and see the total Stripe Fees as an expense.
+Or go to Profit and Loss statement and see the total Stripe Fees as an expense.
 - Stripe sync happens twice a day so please be patient if you do not see your data instantly.
 - If your key is not working, please check the permissions for the key.
 If you click from bookeeping.ai it will have set requried permissions.
 - You can customize how we are categorizing the Stripe data in your Books.
 Under Setup > Connections > Stripe > 'Update Categorization rules'.